Syrian opposition alleges new poison gas attack

-AMMAN Opposition activists again accused President Bashar al-Assad's forces of using poison gas in Syria's civil war on Thursday, saying victims had been discovered with swollen limbs and foaming at the mouth.
+AMMAN Opposition activists again accused President Bashar al-Assad's forces of using poison gas in Syria's civil war on Thursday, and said victims had been discovered with swollen limbs and foaming at the mouth.

 Separately, the Syrian Revolution Coordinators Union also accused Assad's forces of using poison gas.